Restoration-USU/Ecohydraulics/index.md

   </div>
 </div>

+We are excited to embark on this journey with you as we explore the ever-expanding horizons of Ecohydraulics.
+Whether you are a student charting your academic course or a professional navigating the currents of ecosystem management, we are confident that this course will provide valuable insights and resources to enhance your understanding and contribute to your success.

+Welcome aboard, and let's navigate the fascinating world of Ecohydraulics together!

 ## Syllabus
 <div align = "center">
 	<a class="hollow button" href="{{ site.baseurl }}/Syllabus/2024_Spring.html"><i class="fa fa-calendar" aria-hidden="true"></i>  Take me to  <br><b>Spring 2024 <br>Syllabus</b></a>